-Generic Name: orlistat (Pronunciation: OR li stat)
+Generic Name: orlistat

-- What is orlistat (Alli)?
+- What is orlistat (alli, Xenical)?

-- How should I take orlistat (Alli)?
+- How should I take orlistat (alli, Xenical)?

-- What happens if I overdose (Alli)?
+- What happens if I overdose (alli, Xenical)?

-- Where can I get more information?
+- Where can I get more information (alli, Xenical)?

-What is orlistat (Alli)?
+What is orlistat (alli, Xenical)?

 Orlistat blocks some of the fat that you eat, keeping it from being absorbed by your body.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 - oily spotting in your undergarments;